Learning Discrete Bayesian Networks from Continuous Data: Single Variable Discretization

 Let $J_{C_j}$ be the number of instantiations of the $j$th child of $\cX$, let $J_{\bm{S}}^{(j)}$ be the number of instantiations of the $j$th spouse set $\bm{S}_j$, and let $n^{(j)}_{i,m,\ell}$ be the number of instances of $\cX$ in the $i$th discretization interval of $\Lambda$ given the $m$th instantiation of $C_j$ and the $\ell$th instantiation of $\bm{S}_j$.
 Let ${n^{(j)}_{i,\ell} = \sum_{m=1}^{J_j} n^{(j)}_{i,m,\ell}}$.
 Note that ${\gamma_i = \sum_{\ell} n^{(j)}_{i,\ell}}$ for all $j$.
 It follows that

-The two factors on the right hand side come from the third principle: all distribution of values of $C_j$ in a given interval and with a given value of $S_j$ are equiprobable.
+Both factors on the right hand side come from the third principle: all distributions of values of $C_j$ in a given interval and with a given value of $S_j$ are equiprobable.
 According to the fourth prior, these distributions are independent from each other, and one can thus take their product.
 If $\bm{S}_j = \emptyset$, then Equation~\ref{eq:likelihood_two} is equivalent to

 where $n^{(j)}_{i,m,\emptyset}$ is the number of instances of $\cX$ in the $i$th discretization interval of $\Lambda$ given the $m$th instantiation of $C_j$.

 The objective function can be formulated given equations~\ref{eq:p_M},~\ref{eq:p_D_given_M},~\ref{eq:likelihood_one},~\ref{eq:likelihood_two} and~\ref{eq:likelihood_three}.
 The log-inverse of $P(\Lambda) \cdot P(D_{-\cX} \mid \Lambda)$ is minimized for computational convenience: